mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE pinot_datasource        --- display name for the database
-    WITH ENGINE='pinot',                    --- name of the MindsDB handler
+    WITH ENGINE = 'pinot',                  --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                          --- host name or IP address of the Apache Pinot cluster
       "broker_port": ,                      --- port where the broker of the Apache Pinot cluster runs
       "controller_port": ,                  --- port where the controller of the Apache Pinot cluster runs